NikkelM/Hades-II-CosmeticsAPI/README.md

 	AlwaysRevealImmediately = false,
 	-- Overrides where the camera pans when equipping the cosmetic CameraFocusId = nil,
-	-- One of SetAnimationIds or ActivateIds must be provided (or inherited) SetAnimationIds = nil,
+	-- At least one of SetAnimationIds or ActivateIds must be provided (or inherited) SetAnimationIds = nil,
 	ActivateIds = nil,
+	DeactivateIds = nil,
 	OnRevealFunctionName = nil,
 	PanDuration = 1,
 	PreActivationHoldDuration = 0.5,